Itenyo/Itenyo/README.md

 - 👋 Hi, I’m Itenyo
 - 👀 I’m interested in playing with the codes,
 - 🌱 I’m currently learning Software engineering, ict and am also a webdeveloper...
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any sofware progam...
-- 📫 How to reach me via my linkdin https://www.linkedin.com/in/kevin-mmasi-a25276230
+- 📫 How to reach me via my linkdin https://www.linkedin.com/in/kevin-mmasi-a25276230 ,whatsapp 0706551534 ,
 <!---
 Itenyo/Itenyo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-whatsapp 0706551534

 instagram @ n.o.t.f.o.r.s.a.l.e__
 https://www.instagram.com/invites/contact/?i=32qltsnd534b&utm_content=lp0bfhn